rubinius/rubinius-book/manuscript/preface.md

 We would think it silly to be told in geometry we could have lines or points, but not both.
 But when we are programming, we tend to accept, as if some law of the universe, that we can have *either* static typing *or* dynamic typing, for example, and even worse, that one is "better" than the other.

-When I look at things I hear about programming that are untrue, I notice two sorts of confusion: mistaking things that are actually different as being the same, and things that are the same as being different.
-This led me to formulate **The Eight Fallacies of Programming**.
-These aren't some special laws or something, they are simply observations.
+When I hear things about programming that are untrue, I notice two sorts of confusion: mistaking things that are actually different as being the same, and things that are the same as being different.
+I've written down these observations (in somewhat humorous form) as **The Eight Fallacies of Programming**.

 1. *Same Scale*
 2. *Same Risk*